Accelerating Data Chunking in Deduplication Systems using Vector Instructions

 \subsubsection{ARM}

 ARM processors have supported NEON-128 instructions, an equivalent to SSE-128, since 2011 \cite{armNeonOverview}.
-Modern ARM processors also support 256-bit and higher vector widths with the SVE / SVE2 instruction sets, available since 2021 \cite{arm_sve}.
+Modern ARM processors also support vector widths of 256 bits and higher with the SVE/SVE2 instruction sets, which have been available since 2021 \cite{arm_sve}.
 These two instruction sets differ in the kinds of instructions supported.
 For instance, NEON-128 does not support native \textit{VMASK} operations, which are used to create integer masks by extracting one out of every \textit{k} bits in a vector register, while SVE / SVE2 does.
 This can lead to performance differences in applications that need the \textit{VMASK} operation \cite{hashtables_vector}.